Rotcate/capstone_project_1/documentation/datasheet.md

 **Motivation**:

-This data set was created to support sequential evaluations for the black-box optimisations problem.
+This data set was created to support sequential evaluations for a black-box optimisations problem.
-Some initial data sets were provided to support our initial evalution and starting to accumulate weekly data points to discover the maximum value from 8 unknown functions.
+Some initial data sets were provided to support our initial evalution and starting to accumulate weekly data points to discover the maximum value from 8 unknown functions having different dimensionality.

 **Composition**:

 The data set contains values between 0 and 1 as datapoints for each function from 1 until 8.
 Each function has different dimensions.
 The values have a 6 digit float format.
 Plase see example below:

 Function 5 (4-dimensions): 0.123456 - 0.123456 - 0.123456 - 0.123456

+The full list of function dimensions can be found below:

+Function 1 - 2D

+Function 2 - 2D

+Function 3 - 3D

+Function 4 - 4D

+Function 5 - 4D

+Function 6 - 5D

+Function 7 - 6D

+Function 8 - 8D

 **Collection process**: